 Over the next two decades, the AAG quickly established itself as the national peak body representing gerontologists from a broad range of professional backgrounds, including geriatricians, academics, researchers, nurses and allied health professionals.

-Today, the Association has over 1000 members as well as Divisions established in every State and Territory.
+Today, the Association's membership is approaching 1,500 and it has Divisions established in every State and Territory.
 The AAG represents gerontologists on a variety of Government advisory panels and working groups, and is also a member of the National Aged Care Alliance.

 The AAG has also been instrumental in developing and promoting gerontology internationally.
 The AAG has had representation on a range of international advisory committees and delegations, including the Australian Delegation to the First World Assembly on Ageing held in Vienna in 1982.